 Today, the SUV has continued to grow in popularity around the world, with a huge increase in SUV variants being produced, nearly all manufacturers now have their own SUV range - in 2013 there was 52 different SUV models on the market.
 Even luxury car makers are getting in on the SUV market, with Bentley confirming they are to release their version of the SUV in 2016, and Rolls Royce considering the production an SUV.
 Mercedes-Benz, BMW, and Audi all have numerous versions of SUV's, and all three plan to produce even more variants in the next few years, with Audi saying they want to add a further 5 SUV's to their already growing Q range.

 A Mercedes GL-Class

-More competitive pricing has played a significant role in growing SUV popularity, no longer are they the choice for the rich and powerful, now everyone has the opportunity to buy an SUV without necessarily spending a fortune.
+More competitive pricing has played a significant role in growing SUV popularity, no longer are they an expensive choice, now everyone has the opportunity to own an SUV without necessarily spending a fortune.
 Companies such as Nissan have led the way, producing affordable, quality models such as the award winning Nissan Qashqai, while Romanian manufacturers Dacia have also become big players thanks to their affordable and economical SUV's such as the Dacia Duster.